 Pediatrics for Kids Elbow, Knee and Wrist Fracture

-It is also a good idea to go to a pediatric for an opinion as they are specialists who have tons of experience in dealing with fractures in children.
+It is also a good idea to go to a pediatric for an opinion since they are specialists who have tons of experience in dealing with fractures in children.
 Usually, a doctor is the first option right after a fracture but there are specialists pediatric doctors like HC Ortho’s Dr Henry Chan who are open 24 hours for such emergencies.
-It is actually wiser to go to them as hospitals (especially NUH and SGH are very crowded, often even TTSH A&E) have a long waiting time.
-Compared to some of their common A&E patients, your children might not see priority too since fractures aren’t usually as “emergency” when compared to chest pains and breathing difficulties.
+It is actually wiser to go to them for hospitals (especially NUH and SGH are very crowded, often even TTSH A&E) have a long waiting time.
+Compared to some of their common A&E patients, your children might not see priority too because fractures aren’t usually regarded as “emergency” when compared to chest pain and breathing difficulties.

-It is vital to keep yourself calm if an accident happens, as your child would be in an even more delirious state than yourself.
+It is vital to keep yourself calm if an accident happens.
+Remember, your child would be in an even more delirious state than yourself.
 Assuage your child by comforting him, and promising him that you will cook his favourite meal later.

 Nursing my child suffering from Kids Elbow, Knee or Wrist Fracture?

-Be sure to help your child dress and clean himself while he is recovering, as it is extremely likely that your child will have a limited range of motion.
+Be sure to help your child dress and clean himself while he is recovering, as it is extremely likely that he or she has a limited range of motion.
 This is also due to the fact that water must not enter the cast at all, or moisture may build up, resulting in a potential infection.
 It is usually recommended that a protective bag be placed over the cast to prevent water from entering it.
-For kids’ wrist fracture and kids’ elbow fractures, it is useful to take away their attention with some TV or video as this lowers their chances of moving their arms unnecessarily.
+For kids’ wrist fracture and elbow dislocation, it is useful to take away their attention with some TV or video as this lowers their chances of moving their arms unnecessarily.
 For kid’s knee fracture, he is usually going to be immobilized on bed or wheelchair for quite some time, unfortunately.

 If your child feels itchy, utilise baby wipes or baby powder to quell the itching.
 You can also use a wet cloth to wipe your child if it is inconvenient for him to take a shower.

-Be sure to educate your child on what is necessary of him as well.
-Your child might not be aware that he needs to avoid putting any force on his injury, or may put himself at risk by watching his friends play soccer.
+Be sure to give your child guidance on what not to do.
+He might not be aware that he needs to avoid applying force on his injury, or may put himself at risk by watching his friends play soccer.